ComputeCanada/molmodsim-amber-md-lesson/_episodes/17-Preparing_and_Simulating_Bilayer.md

 ~~~
 {: .language-bash}

-### Step 6: The second phase of the equilibration process.
+### 6. The second phase of the equilibration process.
 ~~~
 Equilibration 2
  &cntrl